 Roof problems might literally be the most important home repair.
-It’s hard to live in a house without a roof.
 Any damage or signs of wear are subject to immediate action to keep water from seeing under the singles and rotting the wood beneath.
 If you ignore the problem, you might find yourself spending way more money than you would have before.

 If your roof is turning 20 years or older, and most of the shingles are damaged or badly worn then it’s time to contact a roof repair San Jose company and replace it.
 If your roof is fairly new and only has a few damaged or badly worn shingles then you should be able to make the repairs yourself.